 Step 7: List your Canva templates for selling

 Now that you have everything you need, start listing your products in your shops.

 If you haven’t created a shop yet, go ahead and set up those shops, then start listing the items.

 Below, I have a short tutorial for listing your products on WordPress (WooCommerce) since that’s where I sell my Canva templates (aside from Etsy and Creative Market.)

 How to add your products on WooCommerce

 Adding a product in WooCommerce is simple enough, just like adding a post or a page, with some additional fields for product images, price, inventory, etc. Here’s a quick rundown:

 - Go to WordPress Dashboard > Products > Add New.

 - You also have two different places, within the WordPress product editor page, where you can add images.
-One of them is the “product image”, which is the main product image that shows up in the Shop page, as well as the first (larger) image that people see in the single product page.
-The other section is the “product gallery”, which is where you can add more photos.
-In the single product page, these are shown right below the main image.
-But if you click on any of these, the top-main image is replaced by the one you click.
+One of them is the “product image”, which is the main product image that shows up on the Shop page, as well as the first (larger) image that people see on the single product page.
+The other section is the “product gallery”, which is where you can add additional photos.

-- Towards the middle of the product editor, you’ll see the section where you can do all the fun stuff, like, setting the price, adding the actual downloadable product, etc. Let’s take a close look!
+- Towards the middle of the product editor, you’ll see the section where you can do all the fun stuff, like, setting the price, adding the actual downloadable product (the PDF deliverable), etc. Let’s take a closer look!

 (Follow the images!)